CloudLabsAI-Azure/Azure-Discover-Workshop/hands-on-lab/Exercise2.md

     ![In the new query window, the query above has been entered, and in the results pane, the new Space Adventure game is highlighted.](media/1.169.png "SSMS Query")

-1. You are done using the **legacysql2008** VM.
-Close any open windows and log off the VM.
-The JumpBox VM is used for the remaining tasks of this hands-on lab.

 ### Task 8: Deploy the web app to Azure

 In this task, you will use JumpBox VM and then, using Visual Studio on the JumpBox, deploy the `WideWorldImporters` web application into the App Service in Azure.